puzzle/dockerized-rails-development/README.md

     gem install rails
     rails new . --database=postgresql

+Leave the shell (Ctrl + D)

-Make sure the database connection infos are read from the environment variables (see [database.yml](config/database.yml)).
+Make sure the database connection infos are read from the environment variables (see [database.yml](src/config/database.yml)) and finish boostrapping:

 Starting from there, you can use